Maclaine Diemer

-Maclaine Diemer is a multimedia music composer.
+Maclaine Diemer is an American multimedia music composer.
 He worked on sound design and composing music for the Rock Band game series, and massively multiplayer online game (MMO) Guild Wars 2.

 Early life

-Maclaine started playing guitar when he was 12.
+Diemer started playing guitar when he was 12.
 He enjoyed listening to the classic rock music genre with his parents, namely the Beatles, Jimi Hendrix and Led Zeppelin.
-During his older years Maclaine enjoyed listening to Van Halen and The Beach Boys.
+During his older years, Diemer enjoyed listening to Van Halen and The Beach Boys.

-Maclaine studied music at the Berklee College of Music in Boston, and graduated in 2003.
+Diemer studied music at the Berklee College of Music in Boston, and graduated in 2003.

 Career

-In June 2008, Maclaine started working as a sound designer and composer at Harmonix Music Systems for 2 years.
+In June 2008, Diemer started working as a sound designer and composer at Harmonix Music Systems for 2 years.
 During this time, he worked on sound design and composing music for many of Harmonix's games.
 He worked on The Beatles: Rock Band, Rock Band 2, and Rock Band 3.
-Maclaine left Harmonix in July 2010 to work at ArenaNet.
+Diemer left Harmonix in July 2010 to work at ArenaNet.

-In July 2010, Maclaine joined the ArenaNet team as a sound designer for the game Guild Wars 2, and later in 2012 he became the company's lead composer for the game.
+In July 2010, Diemer joined the ArenaNet team as a sound designer for the game Guild Wars 2, and later in 2012 he became the company's lead composer for the game.
 During his time as lead composer, he worked on soundtracks for Guild Wars 2's Living World Season 1, Living World Season 2, Guild Wars 2: Heart Of Thorns, Living World Season 3, Guild Wars 2: Path Of Fire, and Living World Season 4.

-In April 2019, Maclaine stepped down as lead composer at ArenaNet to pursue other projects.
+In April 2019, Diemer stepped down as lead composer at ArenaNet to pursue other projects.
 However, he is still writing music for Guild Wars 2.

-In July 2022, Maclaine joined Cyan Worlds as the composer for the adventure game Firmament.
+In July 2022, Diemer joined Cyan Worlds as the composer for the adventure game Firmament.